Back to blog

 Passing those values through every function works, but it gets ugly fast.
 So like a lot of teams, we wanted a context mechanism that could attach that metadata once and make it available everywhere else automatically.

-I will write about the leak hunt separately.
-This post is about the design lesson that came out of it: async context propagation is not just an observability feature.
-It is also a lifecycle problem, and if you get that wrong, your logging layer can become the thing destabilizing the app.
+I'll write about the leak hunt itself separately.
+This post is about the design lesson that came out of it: propagating async context is a lifecycle problem as much as an observability one, and getting that wrong can make your logging layer the thing destabilizing the app.

 At a high level, the shape looked like this: